- Abortion (34)

 Here now is the most important aspect of Bill’s whole case.

-It is of course possible that Bill is the natural father of the young boy, but if I were in your position, I would make absolutely sure that the boy is Bill’s biological offspring.
+It is of course possible that Bill is the natural father of the boy, but if I were in your position, I would make sure that the boy is Bill’s biological offspring.
 The chances are on average one against two that the boy is not Bill’s child.

 Regards,